 5. One to watch out: Rostrevor, Northern Ireland

 It might be a bit soon to be on the list of top destinations, but we couldn’t help but include the latest addition to the mountain bike roster in the UK – Northern Ireland’s Rostrevor.
-To be opening gradually over the spring/summer 2013, this new destination promises world class trails, according to this BBC report.
+To be opening gradually over the spring/summer 2013, this new destination promises world-class trails, according to this BBC report.
 If mountain biking isn’t your thing then how about just a gentle rise4 with a bike trailer for the kids.